-The nurses and physiotherapists will teach you regular breathing exercises.
+The physiotherapists will teach you regular breathing exercises.
 It is very important that you can breathe deeply and cough effectively throughout your time in the Critical Care area.
 This will help avoid a chest infection.

-The physiotherapists will also help you get out of bed as soon as possible.
+The nursing staff will also help you get out of bed as soon as possible.
+Physiotherapists will then help you walk, or march depending on medication you are on.
 As well as helping your breathing, walking maintains your muscle strength, improves the circulation in your legs, and enhances wellbeing.